 If you’re a Parenthood fan, you’ll remember the conversation between Cosby and a girlfriend who wants a baby and he asks for a compromise.
 “What, you want half a baby?”
 Yeah, it just doesn’t tend to work.
 Same with law enforcement – if you’re feeling called to it, you can’t really be half in.

 When I thought about it, I realized that when J was first applying for departments, I had moments where I felt the same way.
 I felt scared whenever I heard about a police officer being killed or injured in the line of duty.
-I worried about it happening to J.
+I worried about it happening to my husband.

 I, too, had moments where I thought, why can’t he pick a safer job?
 One that’s not so risky?